suco-gt/Workshop0-IntroPACE/README.md

 # Workshop 0: Intro to GT PACE

 > Hi everyone!
 Welcome to Supercomputing@GT's first workshop of the semester, Intro to GT PACE!
-We are sure that you are to learn all that you need to know about navigating GT's supercomputing cluster!
+We are sure that you will learn all that you need to know about navigating GT's supercomputing cluster!

 ## What is Supercomputing@GT?